transferwise/pipelinewise/docs/connectors/taps/oracle.rst

     * ``GRANT LOGMINING TO PIPELINEWISE``

-Configuring what to replicate
+Configuring what to reproduce
 '''''''''''''''''''''''''''''

 PipelineWise configures every tap with a common structured YAML file format.
-A sample YAML for Oracle replication can be generated into a project directory by following the steps in the :ref:`generating_pipelines` section.
+A sample YAML for Oracle reproduction can be generated into a project directory by following the steps in the :ref:`generating_pipelines` section.

 Example YAML for ``tap-oracle``: